DaniloWA/laravel-easy-cloud-storage/README.md

 # Laravel EasyCloudStorage

-Laravel EasyCloudStorage is a flexible and intuitive package designed to streamline cloud storage management within Laravel applications.
+Laravel EasyCloudStorage is a flexible and intuitive package designed to simplify cloud storage management within Laravel applications.
 It provides a clean interface for interacting with various storage providers, including local disks, Amazon S3, and Google Cloud Storage.

 ## Table of Contents